What is COMT?

 Click here for BiomeIQ’s MTHFR Friendly Magnesium Supplement.

 Anxiety/Mood Changes – COMT mutations affect the rate in which catecholemines are broken down.
 Less dopamine, and more Adrenaline isn’t a great combination and can make you feel anxious, irritated, and moody.
+Do you need additional mood support?
+BiomeIQ’s Mood Plus supports relaxation, calm, and a good mood.

 High Blood Pressure – Adrenaline raises blood pressure due to the increase in force and heart rate.